 With the above results in mind, an hp adaptivity approach is preferred when designing finite element methods for problems with unknown location discontinuous solutions.
 We can use high-order finite elements (continuous or discontinuous) in the smooth region and use piecewise constant approximations in the discontinuity-crossing elements.
-It is also worth to mention that the method proposed by Lax \cite{Lax:06} is exactly such a method in the context of the finite difference method.
+It is also worth mentioning that the method proposed by Lax \cite{Lax:06} is precisely such a method in the context of the finite difference method.

 It is also interesting to compare the result to various {\em order barrier theorems} in the finite difference/finite volume schemes, see \cite{Wesseling:01}.
 These theorems are developed in a different context, with the finite difference like method, and are proved by methods very different from the discussion in this paper.
 On the other hand, the discussion in this paper is from the approximation point of view without a specific partial differential equation.
 It is ongoing research to find the connections between these order barrier theorems and the results of this paper.